femboyfin/dbdideas/survivor_perks.md

 - Reduced Detection angle reduction to **3 degrees** *(was 5)*
   - Because we reduced the base detection angle to 20 degrees, this needed to be reduced to prevent the value from becoming negative.
 - Now triggers a unique sound effect depending on if the Totem is a Hex Totem, Boon Totem, or Dull Totem
-  - Provides a small amount more info, should result in the user spending slightly less time seaching for that specific totem spawn if they know it's a Dull and they're looking for a specific Hex like NOED or Devour Hope, while also preventing confusion if there's a Boon Totem on another floor above them that's being detected inadvertently.
+  - Provides a small amount more info, should result in the user spending slightly less time searching for that specific totem spawn if they know it's a Dull and they're looking for a specific Hex like No One Escapes Death or Devour Hope, while also preventing confusion if there's a Boon Totem on another floor above them that's being detected inadvertently.

 ## [Smash Hit](<https://deadbydaylight.wiki.gg/wiki/Smash_Hit>) 📉 *🗑️ (For Exhaustion)*

 - Now activates on any stun, not just Pallet stuns
-  - Boradens the acitivation condition to enable use with Decisive Strike, Last Stand, and Blast Mine (Head On triggers Exhausted meaning it will not work with Head On).
+  - broadens the activation condition to enable use with Decisive Strike, Last Stand, and Blast Mine (Head On triggers Exhausted meaning it will not work with Head On).
 Smash Hit is the only exhaustion perk that isn't in the top 33% playrate, this should also encourage build diversity to an extent, and gives it comparable value to Sprint Burst when used with Decisive Strike for anti-tunnel purposes.

 ## [Sole Survivor](<https://deadbydaylight.wiki.gg/wiki/Sole_Survivor>) 📉 😷 🗑️

 - No longer increases your obsession chance
-  - Indirect DS nerf, also indirectly means you're more likely to be tunnelled as people are less-likely to tunnel the Obsession given their increased likelihood of DS, will also mean you're no longer left for last by STBFL users/dropped by PWYF players making the selfish gameplay loop a bit more challenging.
+  - Indirect DS nerf, also indirectly means you're more likely to be tunnelled as people are less-likely to tunnel the Obsession given their increased likelihood of DS, will also mean you're no longer left for last by Save the Best for Last users/dropped by Play With Your Food players making the selfish gameplay loop a bit more challenging.
 - Increased Repair speed bonus to **+200%** *(was 75)*
   - Mild numbers buff, in terms of escape rate this shouldn't be very positive as it will very rarely make more sense to do a generator instead of playing around gates or hatch with this perk's benefits to their interaction speeds, but it does serve to make Sole Survivor a specialty perk for the otherwise very difficult Left for Dead achievement